shubhamgoyalll/Shubham/README.md

 ### About me

-- 🎖 Student at Guru Gobind Singh University.
+- 🎖 Studied at Guru Gobind Singh University.
 - 👀 I talk about all things tech related [here](https://www.instagram.com/shubhamgoyalll/)
 - 🌱 Learning `Javascript`, `Reactjs` and more.